 - 1. Wailing turned into dancing.
 "You did it, Lord!
 You took away the wailing and set my feet to dancing!" - 2.
 Sackcloth turned into joy.
 "You did that, too, Lord!
 You took off my mourning clothes and put a garment of joy over my shoulders!" - 3.
 Silence turned into singing.
 "No more sitting in silence.
 After what You've done for me, I'm singing from my heart to You!" - 4.
 Self-centeredness turned into God-centeredness.
 "No more census taking and self-trusting.
 From now on and forever, O Yahweh my God, I will give you thanks."
-Or to use the words of two little girls, "Thank you!
-Thank you!
-Thank you!"

-If indeed Psalm 30 was written for the dedication of Israel 's temple, it's worth noting what Israel celebrated that day.
+If indeed Psalm 30 was written for the dedication of Israel's temple, it's worth noting what Israel celebrated that day.
 On the day Solomon's temple opened for service, on the day sacrifices began to be offered on the altar, Israel sang a song about a sinner who nearly died because of his sin but was forgiven and restored.
 The message couldn't be clearer.
-If Israel 's greatest king was a great sinner who needed God's great mercy, so do we!
+If Israel's greatest king was a great sinner who needed God's great mercy, so do we!
 And if that great sinner received God's mercy, so can we!

-In 1837 Robert M. McCheyne wrote a poem entitled, "I Am Debtor," that eventually became a hymn.
-That's what we are, brothers and sisters, debtors to God's mercy.
+In 1837 Robert M. McCheyne wrote a poem entitled, "I Am Debtor," that eventually became a hymn (that we've sung before).
+That's what we are, brothers and sisters, debtors, debtors to God's mercy.
 Ponder these lyrics with me: